IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 #### Creating a UNIX Makefile

-You setup a build directory for running CMake, this keeps the temporary build files, object files, executables seperated from the source code.
+You setup a build directory for running CMake, this keeps the temporary build files, object files, executables separated from the source code.
 Directory is conventionally called 'build' and is normally created at the root of the source tree or parallel to it.